-Even more absurd is that the online test I linked to claims that as many as 25% are tetrachromatic, and that is truly grade-1 gold-plated BS …
+Even more absurd is that the online test I linked to claims that as many as 25% are tetrachromatic.
+Seriously now, that claim is truly grade-1 gold-plated nonsense …

 Neitz told the Pittsburgh Post Gazette in 2006 that only about 2% of the female population are tetrachromats.
 Newcastle University neuroscientist Gabriele Jordan said that the number may be higher (about 12%), but in twenty years of research she has only been able to confirm the condition in one person

 Most people who are colour blind only have two functioning types of cone cells, which is why they can only see around 10,000 shades – and almost all other mammals, including dogs and New World monkeys, are also dichromats.